Skip to content

 Can Labradorite be left in the sun?

-It's recommended to avoid prolonged exposure of labradorite to direct sunlight.
-While short periods of sun exposure are generally fine, excessive sunlight can potentially fade the stone's vibrant colors over time.
+It's recommended that labradorites avoid prolonged exposure to direct sunlight.
+While short periods of sun exposure are generally fine, excessive sunlight can potentially fade the stone's vibrant colours over time.
 To preserve its beauty, consider storing labradorite jewelry away from direct sunlight when not in use.

 Is Labradorite moonstone?